chamarairesh1982/PropertyBoss/README.md

 - **Messaging**: users can send messages to agents about a property; agents can read and reply.
 - **Row Level Security** policies are implemented to ensure users only read and modify the data they are authorised to access.
 - **Rate limiting** on login and enquiry submissions helps block abuse.
-- **Viewing appointments**: users can request a viewing and agents manage their schedule in a calendar view.
+- **Appointment scheduling**: users request viewing slots, agents approve or decline them, and both parties see updates in real time with calendar views on their dashboards.
 - **Mortgage calculator**: estimate monthly repayments with adjustable deposit and term on property pages.
 - **Area guides**: dedicated pages show average prices, demographics and amenities for a city or postcode via a Supabase Edge Function.